Nice3point/RevitTemplates/wiki/Templates.md

 This template creates a class library with the logging and diagnostics setup, and a single `AddServiceDefaults` method that applies it.
 The method is declared in the namespace of the host builder, and you call it without an extra `using` directive.

-After creating a project based on this template, you have to add a `reference` to this project from [Revit AddIn Application](#revit-addin-application).
+After creating a project based on this template, you have to add a `reference` to this project from [Revit AddIn Application](#revit-addin-application) and call `AddServiceDefaults`.
-Then delete the `Logging` and `Diagnostics` folders from the application, this template already contains them, and call `AddServiceDefaults` instead of `AddLoggingDefaults`.

 > [!IMPORTANT]
 > Choose the same `Dependency Injection` option the application was created with, it selects the type the defaults are applied to.